 This process is what is referred to when we talk about our metabolism.
-Breakdowns in the functioning of our metabolism underlie all illness and although at the Plum Spring Clinic we classify the conditions we treat into 6 categories, we could really simplify that system and say we treat conditions of metabolic breakdown.
+Breakdowns in the functioning of our metabolism underlie all illness and although at the Plum Spring Clinic we classify the conditions we treat into 6 categories, we could really simplify that system and say we treat Metabolic Conditions in Cary NC breakdowns.

 How does our metabolism breakdown?
 There are three interrelated domains where our system can go wrong: genetics, toxins, and nutrient depletion.